Avangelista/CarTube/README.md

 - No ads
 - Skip sponsored segments with SponsorBlock
 - System integrations:
-  - "Open in CarTube" extension
+  - "Play on CarPlay" share extension
   - Instant paste of any copied YouTube URLs
   - If you were watching something on the YouTube app and then get in the car, it'll pop up on CarTube